brunomaga/brunomaga.github.io/_posts/2018-11-12-Bayesian-Linear-Regression.md

 Instead of computing a point estimate via MLE or MAP, a special case of Bayesian optimization is the linear regression with normal priors and posterior.
 In this case, *the posterior has an analytical solution*.
 This approach is utilized very commonly, mainly since the result is not an estimation, and computing the analytical solution for the posteriors is *extremelly fast* to compute even for very large datasets and dimensionality.

+In brief, bayesian linear regression is a type of conditional modeling in which the mean of one variable is described by a linear combination of other variables, with the goal of obtaining the posterior probability of the regression coefficients (as well as other parameters describing the distribution of the regressand) and ultimately allowing the out-of-sample prediction of the regressand (often labelled {\displaystyle y}y) conditional on observed values of the regressors (source: [wikipedia page for Bayesian Linear Regression](https://en.wikipedia.org/wiki/Bayesian_linear_regression)).
+I.e. Bayesian linear regression pushes the idea of the parameter prior a step further and does not even attempt to compute a point estimate of the parameters, but instead the full posterior distribution over the parameters is taken into account when making predictions.
+This means we do not fit any parameters, but we compute a mean over all plausible parameters settings (according to the posterior).

 We assume all our weights are drawn from a gaussian distribution and can be independent (if covariance matrix is diagonal) or not (otherwise).
 In practice, we start with the prior $p(w) \thicksim \mathcal{N}(m_0, S_0)$, with mean vector $m_0$, and (positive semi-definite) covariance matrix $S_0$ (following the variable notation found on [Chris Bishop's PRML book]({{ site.resources_permalink }})).